andrewcooke/spokes/README.md

 * a single "extra" radial spoke (the trailing "1"),

-and so is better known as the Extended (or Adapated) Crow's Foot.
+and so is better known as the Extended (or Adapted) Crow's Foot.

 To write this software and organise the results into the catalogue above I have had to invent some terms.
 My apologies if these are